Oarroyo805/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

--Windows Server or Windows 10 (21H2) – A compatible operating system to host osTicket.
+- Windows Server or Windows 10 (21H2) – A compatible operating system to host osTicket.

--Internet Information Services (IIS) – Web server to serve the osTicket application.
+- Internet Information Services (IIS) – Web server to serve the osTicket application.

--PHP – Required to run osTicket scripts.
+- PHP – Required to run osTicket scripts.

--MySQL – Database server for storing ticketing system data.
+- MySQL – Database server for storing ticketing system data.

--osTicket Installation Files – Downloadable from the official osTicket website or down below in the installation steps.
+- osTicket Installation Files – Downloadable from the official osTicket website or down below in the installation steps.

 <h2>Installation Steps</h2>